Tetsuo893/homework/HW_19/SIEM_day3_part2.md

   - /VSI_Accounnt_logon.php

 - Based on the URI being accessed, what could the attacker potentially be doing?
-  - get access to sensitive data from the company. steal secrets for JobeCorp.
+  - Locking out users to interrupt their work. steal secrets for JobeCorp.

 ---